RahulSandhu/RahulSandhu.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: A brief personal description
+subtitle: A Brief Personal Description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
-Have a look at my background below!
+My name is Ravneet-Rahul Sandhu Singh.
+I am originally from India but currently living in Spain.
+I am passionate about programming and working with data.
+My main programming languages are Python, R, and SQL.

 ### Education

-- Computer science degree at UdL (2019 - 2022)
+- Degree in Biomedical Engineering at UPC (2019 - 2023)
-- Master in computer science at UdL (2022 - 2024)
+- Master in Health Data Science at URV (2023 - Present)
-- PhD in RL applied to energy (2024 - present)

 ### Experience

-- Research assistant on MILP at UdL (2022 - 2023)
+- Research Assistant at IBEC (2022-2023)
-- R&D as Data Scientist at GFT Technologies (2023 - present)